THE WRIGHT BROTHERS AND ENTREPRENEURSHIP

 “By the way, in North Dakota—for those of you who care about the economy—their current unemployment rate is 3.5%.”

 His speech continues to build on that story and highlight specific political objectives.
 That’s a subject for a different journal than this one.
 You can find that in any newspaper–they stress politics and only politics.
-My goal here is to bring out the broader insights about entrepreneurship.
+My goal here is to bring out the broader insights about entrepreneurship and demonstrate his use of STORY.

 After he concludes his remarks, Newt and his wife, Callista greet the visitors.
 They each pose with me for a personal photo.
 Nice.
 I hang around and talk politics with friends.